IoTForDevices/FY20-TTT/AZ-220/LABS/LAB08-Visualize-Data-Streams-in-PowerBI.md

 - Add a custom streaming data tile pane (Line chart) for the vibrationDataset, and set the value of the line chart control to **IsSpikeAndDipAnomaly**, and change the Card's title to **Anomalies over the hour**.
 Make sure to set the Axis to **time** and set the Time window to display to **60 Minutes**.
 > NOTE: Once you are done with this lab, make sure to stop the application and the Stream Analytics Job to limit the Azure Consumption on your subscription.

 This concludes LAB08.
-If you want to have more detailed instructions for the lab (when you are installing on Windows), complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md).
+If you want to have more detailed instructions for the lab, complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md).